irao413/project2-amazon-fires/README.md

 #### Project Description

 We analyzed fires and deforestation in Brazil, using a Python Flask–powered RESTful API, HTML/CSS, JavaScript, and MongoDB.
-Our project track is a custom “creative” D3.js project (i.e., a nonstandard graph or chart), and we chose Chartist to fulfill the requirement of using a JS Libary not covered in class.
+Our project track is a custom “creative” D3.js project (i.e., a nonstandard graph or chart), and we chose Chartist to fulfill the requirements of using a JS Libary not covered in class and including user-driven interaction (click to change data displayed).

 Project Proposal